-Paroxetine is a type of antidepressant known as an SSRI (selective serotonin reuptake inhibitor).
+Paroxetine is a type of antidepressant known as a selective serotonin reuptake inhibitor (SSRI).

 Paroxetine helps many people recover from depression, and it has fewer unwanted effects than older antidepressants.

 Paroxetine is available on prescription.
 It comes as tablets and as a liquid that you swallow.

 Who can take paroxetine

 Most adults aged 18 and over can take paroxetine.